bugsounet/MMM-HomeStatus/README.md

 * TV: this module works only with Philips TV
 * Freebox: This module works with Freebox Revolution (V6), Freebox Crystal.
 Freebox Mini, one and Delta have not been tested (need tester)
-* Xbox: need a database to translate the name of the application / games from the xbox to the real name (xbox.db)
+* Xbox: need a database to translate the name of the application / games from the xbox to the real name (xbox.db) Or it's possible to link MMM-HomeStatus to MMM-Xbox to display Xbox state

 ## Installation